 There are limited circumstances, for instance for health, age or equality reasons, where people are not able to wear face coverings.

-We support the hidden disabilities sunflower lanyard as a method for you to discretely indicate that you are exempt from mask use.
+We support the hidden disabilities sunflower lanyard as a method for those who wish to discretely indicate that they are exempt from mask use.
 If you need one, please drop into Student Services in 4 West to collect one or email them to request one be sent to you at your Bath address.

 If people cannot wear face coverings for these reasons, please be kind and considerate.